 Leakage and Fit Tests

-Well, there’s more to a diaper than absorbency.
-Like Leakage and fit.
-You want your baby’s diaper to not only absorb the pee, but make sure that it fits well enough to keep the poo in there, too.
-So, how do green diapers stack up on leakage and fit?
+But, there is more to a diaper than absorbency; like leaking and fit.
+You want your baby's diaper to not only absorb the pee, but make sure that it fits well enough to keep the poo in there too.
+So, how do green diapers stack up for leakage and fit?
 Again, the answer surprised us.
+Well, truth be told, this is our second year doing this review, so we weren't totally surprised.

-On average, green diapers scored higher than traditional diapers on leakage and fit, by almost 20%.
-In fact, the #1 and #2 best-performing diapers in our leakage and fit tests, were two green diapers: Earth’s Best Tender Care and BAMBO Nature, both of which scored 9 of 10.
-In comparison, Pampers Swaddlers and Pampers Swaddlers Sensitive were the top performing traditional diapers; both scored 8s, and came in third and fourth place respectively.
+On average, green diapers scored higher than traditional diapers on leak and fit, by almost 20%.
+In fact, the #1 and #2 best-performing diapers in our leak tests, were two green diapers: Earth's Best Tender Care and Broody Chick, which scored a 9 and 8 out of 10.
+In comparison,the top performing traditional diapers, Pampers Swaddlers Sensitive and Pure 'n Gentle Ultra both scored a 6 of 10.

-The green diapers were on average and individually, better fitting and therefore better at controlling leakage.
+The green diapers were on average, and individually, better at controlling leaks.

 Comfort Test Comparison

 Comfort is a key factor in diaper performance, and we frankly didn't have an intuition as to whether green or traditional diapers would have the upper hand here.
-In some sense, the marketing of green diapers such as Huggies Pure and Natural, emphasizing "organic cotton" leaves us expecting higher comfort, and indeed Green diapers on average earned significantly higher scores on comfort, but not so Huggies Pure and Natural which finished 11th place on comfort (and really isn't all that green from our point of view).
+In some sense, the marketing of green diapers such as Huggies Pure & Natural, emphasizing "organic cotton" left us expecting higher comfort, and indeed green diapers, on average, earned higher scores on comfort.
+However, in all fairness, out of all the metrics this one really didn't have a clear favorite green or traditional.
+Representatives from each were scattered throughout the top 10.

-On average and individually, green diapers were more comfortable and softer than traditional diapers.
+On average and individually, green diapers appeared more comfortable than traditional diapers.

-Looking at retail prices we calculated the average price of a green diaper (on a per diaper basis) at $0.40, while a traditional diaper averaged at $0.22, which makes the green diapers on average 44% more expensive than traditional diapers.
-Whoa!
-That is a real difference, and something to really consider.
+Looking at retail prices we calculated the average price of a green diaper (on a per diaper basis) at $0.35, while a traditional diaper averaged at $0.22, which makes the green diapers on average 16% more expensive than traditional diapers.
+While that is a significant difference, and something to consider, it is less of a difference than last year.
+Depending on your budget, many green diapers are reasonably priced.

 Green Diaper Prices Vary Considerably

-The difference between the most expensive traditional diaper and the least expensive is less dramatic, ranging from $0.14 to $0.31.
+The difference between the most expensive traditional diaper and the least expensive is about the same, ranging from $0.14 to $0.33.

 Our Conclusion: Go Green

-Based on all the information provided above, we believe it’s much better to be go green, since green disposable diapers outperformed disposable diapers on every metric except price.
+Based on all the information provided above (and in companion articles), we believe it's much better to go green.
+Green disposable diapers outperformed disposable diapers on just about every metric except price.

-Even on price, the Earth's Best diaper is very similarly priced to Pampers Swaddlers, yet offered significantly better performance overall.
+However, even on price the Earth's Best Tender Care are very similarly priced to Pampers Swaddlers, and offered significantly better performance overall.
 Our recommendations:

-- If you are currently using (or are planning to use) Pampers or Cuties and that’s working within your budget, switch to (or use) Earth’s Best Tender Care.
+- If you are currently using (or are planning to use) Pampers or Huggies varieties, and that's working within your budget, switch to (or use) Earth's Best Tender Care.

 - If you are currently using (or planning to use) a green diaper and cost is not an issue for you, please do us all a favor and switch to (or use) BAMBO Nature or Attitude because both are top performers, and offer increased biodegradability.

-- If you are currently using (or are planning to use) any other traditional diaper because of its lower price, switch to Target’s Up & Up which offers many green characteristics at a great price (more on this below).
+- If you are currently using (or are planning to use) any other traditional diaper because of its lower price, switch to Cuties which offers a good performing diaper for a good price.

 Click here for a side-by-side comparison chart: